-The revenue of \$21.8 million resulted in a loss for the year of \$4.3 million.
-Other comprehensive income of \$2.7 million reduced the total comprehensive loss to \$1.6 million.
-The other comprehensive income was the net effect of a positive re-measurement adjustment of the company's defined pension benefit and upward movement in fair value of the CLICO investment securities against a loss on revaluation of land and buildings.
+Our revenue of \$30.1 million, although not as high as anticipated, was an achievement given the challenging environment.
+However, it resulted in a loss for the year of \$6.9 million.
+Other comprehensive income of \$0.217 million reduced the total comprehensive loss to \$6.7 million.
+Notably, the other comprehensive income was the net effect of a positive re-measurement adjustment of the company's defined pension benefit, valued at \$0.454 million and a downward movement in the fair value of investment securities held by the company, amounting to \$0.237 million.